Comprehensive Bioinformatics support for the programme users.

-Development and support of single-cell analysis pipelines for various experimental protocols, such as 10X, Smartseq2, scATACseq, CITEseq, inDrop etc. All of our pipelines have full HPC (LSF) and OpenStack Cloud integrations.
+Development and support of single-cell Nextflow analysis pipelines for various experimental protocols, such as 10X, Smartseq2, scATACseq, TraCeR/BraCeR, CITEseq, inDrop etc. All of our pipelines have full HPC (LSF) and OpenStack Cloud integrations.

 Maintenance and support of the programme's Jupyter Hub dedicated for the data secondary analysis.
 We provide software support and a set of standard analysis notebooks, such as Seurat, scanpy, single cell data integration notebooks etc.